george-hawkins/blender-donut-notebook/uv-unwrapping.md

 **Update:** I have since discovered situations where _Reset_ did resolve issues.
 I got myself into situations where unwrapping with _Follow Active Quads_ produced results with unexpected twists in the resulting map and doing _Reset_ and then redoing the unwrap resolved things.

 **Update 2:** as noted elsewhere, _Reset_ works because it resolves any issues with the size and shape of the active element.
 See the documentation for [_Follow Active Quads_](https://docs.blender.org/manual/en/2.92/modeling/meshes/editing/uv.html#follow-active-quads) and in particular the note that says "it is the shape of the active quad in UV space that is being followed, not its shape in 3D space".
-It sounds, to me, as if just doing a normal _Unwrap_ first, instead of doing _Reset_, would work as well but it doesn't.

 ### UV checker board grid

 Sometimes you want to paint directly onto the object in the _3D Viewport_, in which case the relationship between the size of the faces in the _3D Viewport_ and the size of the faces seen in the _UV Editor_ isn't so important.

-However, if you're planing to take an existing image and associate it with the UV map in the _UV Editor_ then if there's a mismatch between the size of the faces there and those seen in the _3D Editor_.
+However, if you're planing to take an existing image and associate it with the UV map in the _UV Editor_ then if there's a mismatch between the size of the faces there and those seen in the _3D Viewport_, you'll see resulting distortion.

 An easy way to check for size mismatches, before using your real image, is to use the predefined _UV Grid_.
 If you've unwrapped a cube as shown above then, in the _UV Editor_, select _New_, enter e.g. "Checker pattern" for the _Name_ and select _UV Grid_ for the _Generated Type_ and leave the rest unchanged:

 ![img.png](checker-pattern.png)

 Then switch to the _Shading_ workspace, and in the _Shader_ editor (where the nodes are, assuming you've got the cube selected), press `shift-A` and, under _Texture_, select _Image Texture_.
-In the new node, click the image dropdown (to the left of _New_), select "Checker pattern" and then connect the nodes _Color_ output to the input for _Base Color_.
+In the new node, click the image dropdown (to the left of _New_), select "Checker pattern" and then connect the node's _Color_ output to the input for _Base Color_.

 ![img.png](checker-pattern-node.png)